kmiccio/server/janus/Readme.md

   -Save the file ctrl + x / Y / Enter
   -service apache2 restart
   -/opt/janus/bin/janus
-  -Test your server https://xxx.domain.com, you should see the node1 server in port 8080, but secure with SSL -If everything is OK, Congratulation.
-WOW! you now have the Apache Reverse Proxy with Letsencrypt SSL!.
+  -Test your server https://xxx.domain.com/janus/info => You should see a json response but secure with SSL!
+  -If everything is OK, Congratulation.
+WOW! you now have the Apache Reverse Proxy with Letsencrypt SSL! for your Janus WebRTC Gateway, Cool!.

   Happy coding!.
 Bye